 California prohibits non-compete agreements.
 California Business and Professions Code § 16600 states “every contract by which anyone is restrained from engaging in a lawful profession, trade, or business of any kind is to that extent void.”
 Employees in California may void contracts with illegal provisions such as those related to any type of non-competition.
 Employers are subject to paying the attorney’s fees of their employees in any non-compete litigation.
 However, employers may not be awarded attorney’s fees from the employee, even if the employer wins.

 If your employer has failed to comply with any California labor and employment laws, the experienced employment law attorneys at Moss Bollinger can help you determine if your valuable rights have been violated.
 If so, we can help make your employer pay for any unlawful conduct.
 Moss Bollinger is dedicated to protecting and asserting the rights of California employees.
-Call 866-942-7974 today for a free consultation or contact us online.
+Contact us online for a free consultation.